StelFoog/chess-state/README.md

 MSCS is a way to store any legal state of chess wich can occur during a game as a 192-bit representation, or when encoded in base 64, as 3 characters.

-This project will, along with an explanation of how the algorithm functions, implement a chess game which will update in real time what the state is acording to the algortihm and a converter which can take chess moves from a game and convert them to a state showing the final state of the board, take a MSCS-code and create the accompaniyng board.
+This project will, along with an explanation of how the algorithm functions, implement a chess game which will update in real time what the state is acording to the algortihm and a converter which can take chess moves from a game and convert them to a state showing the state of the board, take a MSCS-code and create the accompaniyng board.

+The game is intended to be inplemented with chess.js and chessboard.js to simplify the process and focus the scope.

+The project is also intended to be able to take a fen-string and convert it to a MSCS-code and vice versa.

 ## Encoding